malekaridhi/malekaridhi/README.md

    <h5 align="center"> a JavaScript web developer.
 Gained my knowledge from a 5 months intense training which made me embrace more the value of teamwork,
    be more reliable, solid and self-aware

+  - 🔭 I’m currently working on improving my skills
+  - 💬 Ask me about whatever in your mind
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/malek-aridhi-a011341a0/" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" alt="Malek Aridhi" height="30" width="40" /></a>